How Much is Double Glazing?

-|White Window Frame||£300 to £500|
+|White Window Frame Cost||£300 to £500|

-|Grey Window Frame||£400 to £600|
+|Grey Window Frame Cost||£400 to £600|

-|Wood Grain Effect Window Frame||£600 to £800|
+|Wood Grain Effect Window Frame Cost||£600 to £800|

-Material of Frames Cost
+Material of Frames Costs

 |Frame Type||Average Cost|

-|uPVC Window Frame||£250 to £900|
+|uPVC Window Frame Cost||£250 to £900|

-|Aluminium Window Frame||£500 to £1000|
+|Aluminium Window Frame Cost||£500 to £1000|

-|Wooden Window Frame||£850 to £1500|
+|Wooden Window Frame Cost||£850 to £1500|

 Tinted Double Glazing Costs

-For example, you may want to purchase extra-strong material such as polycarbonate glass to prevent the glass from breaking, which is great for theft-prevention.
-This tends to cost around £30 to £160 extra per window.
+For example, you may want to purchase extra-strong material (such as polycarbonate glass) to prevent the glass from breaking.
+This is great for theft-prevention and costs around £30 to £160 extra per window.

 What Are The Supply Costs of Double Glazing?